Didip-eu/ddpa_htr/README.md

 TODO:

++ integrate PyLemmatizer in the training/inference scripts
++ proper testing (the existing testing modules are obsolete)
 + decoding options?
-+ integrate PyLemmatizer in the training/inference scripts
-+ proper testing (the existing testing modules are obsoletes)
 + ...

 ## Installing